The Court’s Judgments

 The Court’s Final Advisory Opinion, April 12, 2019

-The Permanent Peoples’ Tribunal has just released its Advisory Opinion, recommending a worldwide ban on hydraulic fracturing, the extreme oil and gas extraction technique known as ‘fracking.’
+The Permanent Peoples’ Tribunal released its Advisory Opinion on April 12, 2019, recommending a worldwide ban on hydraulic fracturing, the extreme oil and gas extraction technique known as ‘fracking.’
 The materials, and infrastructure of fracking inherently and necessarily violate human rights, the court decided in a Special Session on Human Rights, Fracking and Climate Change.
 The rights violated include the rights to life, to water, to full information and participation, and especially the rights of indigenous people, women and children.

 Governments have an affirmative obligation to protect the rights of their citizens, according to internationally recognized human-rights Covenants and Declarations.
 When governments fail to adequately regulate harmful oil and gas industry practices, they fail to meet their human rights obligations.
 And when governments fail to take measures to prevent the advance of climate change and its impacts on the rights to life, liberty, and security, they are failing to meet their internationally recognized human-rights obligations.
 Widespread government failures have created a global “axis of betrayal,” according to the international court, in which governments and fossil-fuel industries collude – at great cost to people and the planet – in human-rights violations to their mutual profit.